dylanljones/pyrekordbox/README.md

     content = song.Content
     print(content.Title, content.Artist.Name)
 ````
-Fields in the Rekorbox database that are stored without linking to other tables
+Fields in the Rekordbox database that are stored without linking to other tables
 can be changed via the corresponding property of the object:
 ````python
 content = db.get_content()[0]